satyaprakash-1729/ScalableSetDiff/README.md

     iv. cmake ..
     v. make SERVER && make CLIENT (or just "make" to make everything)

-2. running the CLIENT/SERVER with both algorithms
+2. running the CLIENT/SERVER with both IBF and naive algorithms (CLIENT and SERVER needs to be run from separate terminals)
-    a. total set difference of 6
+    a. total set difference of 6 with alpha=3.35
-        i. ./SERVER ../test_files/p2p_1000_node2_diff3.dat both
-        ii. ./CLIENT ../test_files/p2p_1000_node1_diff3.dat both
+        i. ./SERVER --alpha 3.35 --filepath ../test_files/p2p_1000_node2_diff3.dat --mode both ii. ./CLIENT --alpha 3.35 --filepath ../test_files/p2p_1000_node1_diff3.dat --mode both

-    b. total set difference of 12
+    b. total set difference of 12 with alpha=5
-        i. ./SERVER ../test_files/p2p_1000_node2_diff6.dat both
-        ii. ./CLIENT ../test_files/p2p_1000_node1_diff6.dat both
+        i. ./SERVER --alpha 5 --filepath ../test_files/p2p_1000_node2_diff6.dat --mode both ii. ./CLIENT --alpha 5 --filepath ../test_files/p2p_1000_node1_diff6.dat --mode both

-    c. total set difference of 20
+    c. total set difference of 20 with alpha=6
-        i. ./SERVER ../test_files/p2p_1000_node2_diff10.dat both
-        ii. ./CLIENT ../test_files/p2p_1000_node1_diff10.dat both
+        i. ./SERVER --alpha 6 --filepath ../test_files/p2p_1000_node2_diff10.dat --mode both ii. ./CLIENT --alpha 6 --filepath ../test_files/p2p_1000_node1_diff10.dat --mode both

-3. see the last line of the output of SERVER, i.e. "both methods are equal:".
-If true, then the IBF algorithm is the same as the naive algorithm, so gave the correct difference.
+3. see the last line of the output, i.e. "both methods are equal:".
+If true, then the IBF algorithm is the same as the naive algorithm, so it gave the correct difference.
 If false, then it gave the incorrect difference.